 Disconnect the automatic opener system (examples here) after closing it.
 Remove it so that you can lift your door manually.
 If you can do this with minimal effort, the door is well-balanced.
 After you open the garage door, it has to remain level and fully open.
 Whenever you notice misalignments, distances that are not even between corners when you level with floors, talk to a technician.
 If the electric garage door is under warranty, talk to the manufacturer for an inspection to be scheduled.

 Clean Your Doors Regularly

-The doors need to be cleaned different times per year.
-Use a sponge and mild soap in order to remove corrosive chemicals, grime and dirt.
+The doors need to be cleaned at different times per year.
+Use a sponge and mild soap to remove corrosive chemicals, grime, and dirt.
 Chemicals and sediments that are built up can easily lead to corrosion and warping.
 That will make the door not operate properly.
 Also, make sure that you repaint the door once every few years because moisture needs to be kept out of areas that are made out of wood.
 If the door warped, it will be really difficult to close and open it.

 Test Reverse-Mechanisms Every Month

 Many electric garage doors include automatic reverse functions so that property is not damaged if something will obstruct the door while closing.
 To prevent entrapment, the reversing mechanism must work correctly.
 You will also hear the term “garage door sensor” when describing the mechanism.
 To make sure that the sensor works properly, you have to regularly test it.
 Just put an obstruction like a chair and push your close button.
 When the door touches the chair, it has to back up.